fleaflet/flutter_map/lib/src/layer/modern_tile_layer/README.md

 Significant uestions remaining:

 * Is the default tile loader setup (with two stages) too much frameworking/overly-complicated?
-* Should the default tile loader have a third step to statically tie the loader more closely to the renderer?
 * Simulating retina mode affects all parts of the system - but only (conceptually/for reasoning) applies to raster tiles (although technically it's no different to a top layer option).
 How should this be represented?
-* How far do we want to provide pre-builts?
-The raster tile layer boils down to 4 parts - a prebuilt is great for beginners, but providing flexbility at this level basically just makes the raster tile layer pre-build a very loose cover for the underlying base tile layer configuration.
 * What should the top-level options be (`TileLayerOptions`)?
 See also retina mode simulation.
 * Who's responsibility is enforcing the max-zoom level?
 Is max-zoom = native max-zoom or MapOptions.maxZoom?